 Make sure that you give both the top and underside time to dry, which will involve turning the bounce house over to expose each side to the air and sun, and don’t forget to place any accessories out to dry.

 There you have it, a 5-step process to give your backyard bouncy house a deep clean.
-Do note though that you don’t have to do all of these steps every time the bounce house has been used.
+Do note though that you don’t have to do all these steps every time the bounce house has been used.

 You can also just do a regular inspection followed by a dry clean, which will help prevent damage in the long term.
 And then occasionally, like once a week or just before the weather gets cold, you can do a deep clean.

-If you’re mostly worried about mold or mildew forming, I find that vinegar with water and dish soap works really well.
+If you’re mostly worried about mold or mildew forming, I find that vinegar with water and dish soap works well.
 So you can use that on the surfaces once in a while, and you don’t always have to deflate the whole thing for a quick cleaning session.